EarthScope/ringserver/doc/ringserver.md

 <b>-MSWRITE </b><i>format</i>

-<p style="padding-left: 30px;">A special mode of ringserver is to write all Mini-SEED data records received via DataLink (ring packets ending with the /MSEED suffix) to a user defined directory and file structure.
-See <b>Mini-SEED Archiving</b> for more details.</p>
+<p style="padding-left: 30px;">A special mode of ringserver is to write all miniSEED data records received via DataLink (ring packets ending with the /MSEED suffix) to a user defined directory and file structure.
+See <b>miniSEED Archiving</b> for more details.</p>

 <b>-MSSCAN </b><i>directory</i> [suboptions]

-<p style="padding-left: 30px;">A special mode of ringserver is to recursively scan a directory for files containing Mini-SEED formatted data records and insert them into the ring as packets with a /MSEED suffix.
+<p style="padding-left: 30px;">A special mode of ringserver is to recursively scan a directory for files containing miniSEED formatted data records and insert them into the ring as packets with a /MSEED suffix.
 Optional suboptions control scanning behavior, the StateFile suboption is highly recommended.
-See <b>Mini-SEED Scanning</b> for more details.</p>
+See <b>miniSEED Scanning</b> for more details.</p>

 <b>-VOLATILE</b>